 The pension may be reduced if a child is receiving pay over and above a set level while in full-time training for a trade, profession or vocation.

 Your notional pension entitlement is calculated by reference to the lesser of the total membership you would otherwise have accrued by age 65, or 10 years.
-If at the date of death you have already built up five or more years' total membership, and you had not previously retired from the LGPS on health grounds, the notional amount will, if higher, be calculated by reference to the total membership you would have had if you had retired due to ill health.
+If at the date of death you have already built up five or more years' total membership, and you had not previously retired from the L G P S on health grounds, the notional amount will, if higher, be calculated by reference to the total membership you would have had if you had retired due to ill health.

-Normally, payment of a child's long-term pension will commence when the spouse's or civil partner’s short-term pension ceases.
+Normally, payment of a child's long-term pension will commence when the spouse's or civil partner’s short-term pension stops.
 If no spouse's or civil partner’s short-term pension is payable, a child's short-term pension, equal to the amount that would have been paid to a spouse or civil partner, is paid for six months.
 If the child or children are not in the care of the surviving spouse or civil partner, a child’s short-term pension is paid for three months.
-In both cases, commencement of the child's long-term pension is normally deferred until the short-term pension ceases.
+In both cases, commencement of the child's long-term pension is normally deferred until the short-term pension stops.

 What benefits will be paid if I die after retiring on pension?